Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting Can't Connect SwitchBot Lock to the Hub
+### Troubleshooting Can't Connect SwitchBot Lock Pro to the Hub

 Thank you for the information provided.
 Sorry for any inconvenience caused.